Variational Robust Kalman Filters: A Unified Framework

 Note that the equation \eqref{fixedpoint} can be regarded as the least square solution of \eqref{linreg} where $E(\zeta_k^{T}\zeta_k)=D_k^{-1}=\operatorname{diag}([\lambda_1,\lambda_2,\ldots,\lambda_l])$ and

 We observe that both sides of \eqref{fixedpoint} contain $x_k$, as $e_k=t_k -W_k x_k$.
 Then, it is natural to apply a fixed-point iteration for the solution of \eqref{fixedpoint}.
-Using a similar derivation as done in \cite{n8}, we obtain the Student's $t$-based Kalman filter (STKF) summarized in Algorithm \ref{AlgSTKF}.
-Before giving the convergence condition of the fixed-point iteration in Line 10-17 in Algorithm \ref{AlgSTKF}, we provide the following lemma.
+Using a similar derivation as done in \cite{li2023generalized}, we obtain the Student's $t$-based Kalman filter (STKF) summarized in Algorithm \ref{AlgSTKF}.
+To provide the convergence analysis of Line 10-17 in Algorithm \ref{AlgSTKF}, we provide the following lemma.

 \begin{lemma}[\cite{chen2015convergence}] The fixed-point algorithm \eqref{fixedpoint} converges if $\exists~ \gamma>0$ and $0<\eta<1$ such that the initial vector $\|x_{0}\|_p < \gamma$, and $\forall x \in \{x \in \mathbb{R}^{n}: \|x\|_p \le \gamma\}$, the following holds (omitting time index $k$ for simplicity)